Free Voters of Bavaria

-Due to the party's origins as an organization of independents seeking alternatives to the established parties, the Free Voters are loosely organized and have no standardized ideology among its members.
-They stand as a centrist to centre-right party and often focus on local issues and local politics, as a consequence of their advocacy for more direct-democratic measures.

-The Free Voters of Bavaria are led by Hubert Aiwanger, who has been Party Leader since 2018, and who currently serves as a Deputy Minister-President of Bavaria.
+Due to the party's origins as an organization of independent politicians seeking alternatives to the established parties, the Free Voters are loosely organized and have no standardized ideology among its members.
+They stand as a centre-right party and often focus on local issues and local politics, as a consequence of their advocacy for more direct-democratic measures.
+The Free Voters of Bavaria are led by Hubert Aiwanger, who has been the party leader since 2018, and who currently serves as a Deputy Minister-President of Bavaria.

 Relationship of umbrella organization and party

-The executive committee of the umbrella organization (state association, German: Landesverband) and the party (state chapter, German: Landesvereinigung) is identical.
-However, this must not hide the fact that these are two completely structurally independent organizations.
-The state association on one hand has voter groups as members and, for data protection (privacy law) reasons, may not even know the names of the members of the local voter groups.
-On the other hand, the members of the party are natural persons.
-Membership in a local voter group is not a requirement for membership in the party.
-In addition, only a small proportion of members from the voter groups become members of the party.
+The executive committee of the umbrella organization (state association, German: Landesverband) and that of the party (state chapter, German: Landesvereinigung) is identical.
+However, this should not obscure the fact that these are two entirely independent organizations in terms of structure.

+The state association comprises voter groups as members and, due to data protection laws, may not even know the names of individual members within those local groups.
+In contrast, the party's members are natural persons, and joining a local voter group is not a prerequisite for party membership.
+Moreover, only a small portion of individuals from the voter groups choose to join the party.

-In order to avoid a competitive relationship between the voter groups and the party, the party does not stand for election at municipal and district level, although the possibility is provided for in its statute.
-In Bavaria, the lowest organizational level of the party is the district chapter as local chapters currently do not exist.
-The Bavarian state chapter (Landesvereinigung Bayern) does not use the blue-yellow logo of the federal party, but the green-orange logo of the state association.
-Even in public relations, the Free Voters of Bavaria usually do not distinguish between state association and state chapter.
+To avoid a competitive relationship between the voter groups and the party, the party does not participate in municipal and district elections, even though its statute permits it.
+In Bavaria, the party's lowest organizational level is the district chapter, as local chapters currently do not exist.
+The Bavarian state chapter (Landesvereinigung Bayern) does not use the blue-yellow logo of the federal party, but instead uses the green-orange logo of the state association.
+Even in public communications, the Free Voters of Bavaria generally do not distinguish between the state association and the state chapter.